ninjapiraatti/finders-keepers-server/README.md

 ### Production Deployment

-The easiest way to deploy is using our Docker-based deployment:
+The easiest way to deploy is using the Docker-based deployment:

 **Quick Setup**: See [`deployment/QUICK-SETUP.md`](deployment/QUICK-SETUP.md) for detailed instructions.